Londrina x Cruzeiro: referee reports confusion with PM after the game

 Radio field reporter Emerson Pancieri reported that then Cruzeiro players came out of the dressing room and tried to help Pequetito Reis stop the fans from invading the booth.

-The journalist stated that the PM then hit goalkeeper Rafael Cabral and midfielder Machado with clubs, in addition to having pepper sprayed Cruzeiro athletes.
+The journalist said that the PM then hit a celestial nutritionist and midfielder Machado with clubs, in addition to having pepper sprayed the Cruzeiro athletes.

 Then Pancieri interviewed striker Luvannor, who reported what happened.
 “The guys’ fans (Londrina) are closing in on the guy (Pequetito).
 Four of our players went, but there’s support for the guys there.
 It’s 50 against four”, he began.